-There are now a series of trails located along interpreted historic sites of the Erie and Cayuga-Seneca Canal in various stages of development.
+There are now eleven connecting nature trails located along interpreted historic sites of the Erie and Cayuga-Seneca Canal in various stages of development.
 The remains of the magnificent Richmond Aqueduct, second largest aqueduct on the Enlarged Erie Canal, can be visited along the original towpath trail.
 Enjoy walking, biking, cross-country skiing, bird watching and fishing.
 Future plans include enhancing and extending the trail system from the hamlet, a kayak launch, picnicking, and a handicap accessible trail and boardwalk extending from the new lookout deck in the marsh area.

 The Montezuma Historical Society Friends of the Park received funding to create a logo, produce a brochure and a portfolio of historic photos and maps from Parks and Trails, New York funded by the Healthy Heart Program of NYS Department of Health.
 This is being used with historic walking tours offered in the park.
 A copy of the Heritage Park Brochure may be downloaded or may be picked up at the trailhead kiosks at either location on High Street or Chapman Road.
 Each of the seven trails now open are located on the park map and describes the many historic sites located along each trail.